PARK FAQ

 Support the Parks

-Friends of the Public Garden spends an average of $1 million dollars annually on the care of the Boston Common, Public Garden, and Commonwealth Avenue Mall.
-Private contributions from individuals, foundations, and corporations make this vital work possible.
+Friends of the Public Garden spends an average of $2 million dollars annually on the care of the Boston Common, Public Garden, and Commonwealth Avenue Mall.
+Contributions from individuals, foundations, and corporations make this vital work possible.
 Visit our Donate page for information on how to become a member or make a general donation to help care for the parks.

 Swan Boats